coaxial/docker-adhearsion/README.md

-# FreeSWITCH for MushiMushi
+# Adhearsion Docker image

-## What is this docker container about?
+## What is this docker image about?
-It is the base image I use to build my [MushiMushi](https://github.com/coaxial/mushimushi) VoIP app.
+It runs the Adhearsion app in the current working directory.

-## What is MushiMushi?
+## What is Adhearsion?
-It is a VoIP app based on [Adhearsion](http://adhearsion.com).
-It's essentially a clean rewrite of [Oysterisk](https://github.com/Coaxial/oysterisk).
+It is a Ruby framework to write VoIP apps.
+More info at [Adhearsion](http://adhearsion.com).